jonnor/idda-knitting-machine/README.md

 Alternatively one can buy it, ie [from Robodigg](http://www.robotdigg.com/product/282).

-### Ideas
+## Ideas

-* 3d-printable replacement needles
+## Automation

-* End-stops for crank-motor, to support automated plain-knitting
+* Add end-stops for crank-motor, to support automated plain-knitting.
+Alternative is to use an encoder mechanism, which may be useful also for other things.
+Linear type knitting machines seem to
 * Automated swapping of thread, by fusing/tying one yarn to another.
 * Programmable moving of thread guide position.
 For automatic cast-on/off.
 If able to manipulate 2 threads can do color patterns (like Fairisl).

 ## Tools